thijzert/speeldoos/README.md

 [![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)

+This project contains the format specification as well as some utilities for working with the database format.

 Installation
 ---------------
 Different parts of speeldoos will have different dependencies; install them as needed.
 In no particular order, the dependencies include: